aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 ***NOTE: QnABot Stack complete in ~25 minutes after launch.*** Before proceeding make sure the stack is complete.

-1) Open the email CloudFormation sent to you.

-2) Click on the link in the email that the CloudFormation stack sent to you.
+1) Either Open the link in the email CloudFormation sent to you (running in your own account) or open the link fro the ContentDesigner UI available in outputs from the QnABot stack.

-3) The user name is <pre>Admin</pre>
+2) The user name is <pre>Admin</pre>

-4) The password is the temporary password sent to you via email.
-Copy just the text of the temporary password.
+3) The password is the temporary password either sent to you via email or you set to previously.
-No spaces in front of or after the password.

-5) After the first login, you will be asked to update the password.
+4) After the first login, you will be asked to update the password.
 The requirements are:
     * 8 characters minimum length
     * Numbers, special character, uppercase and lowercase letters

-6) Once logged in, click on "Add" to input a new question.
+5) Once logged in, click on "Add" to input a new question.
 Use a Item Id of
     <pre>
     sun.1
     </pre>

-7) The first question we want the Bot to respond to is
+6) The first question we want the Bot to respond to is
     <pre>
     Tell me about our Sun
     </pre>
     This represents our most frequently asked question.

-8) The bot needs to answer with <pre>Our sun is 4.6 billion years old.
+7) The bot needs to answer with <pre>Our sun is 4.6 billion years old.
 Its considered a yellow dwarf with a diameter of 1,392,684 kilometers and a circumference of 4,370,005 kilometers.
 It has a mass that is equal to 333,060 earths and a surface temperature of 5,500 degrees celsius.
 Really Hot!</pre>

-9) Once you've added the first question and its answer, naturally you want to test it out.
+8) Once you've added the first question and its answer, naturally you want to test it out.
 Using the Content Designer UI, click on the menu item in the upper left hand corner and select the "QnABot client".

 A sample web based client will appear.
 In the chat area type in: <pre>Tell me about the sun</pre> and press enter.
 You'll see your question answered.
 If you have headsets available, plug these in and click on the mic button.
 Then speak to the bot saying:<pre>Tell me about the sun</pre> The Bot should respond with audio as well.

-10) Lets add one more question
+9) Lets add one more question

     * Item id: <pre>sun.2</pre>
     * Q: <pre>How old is the Sun?</pre>
     * A: <pre>Our sun is 4.6 billion years old</pre>

-11) Test out the second question.
+10) Test out the second question.

-12) Click on Test to bring up the Test dialog in the Designer UI.
+11) Click on Test to bring up the Test dialog in the Designer UI.

-13) Enter a question <pre> How old is the sun </pre>
+12) Enter a question <pre> How old is the sun </pre>

-14) Click on search.
+13) Click on search.
 Look at the results.
 Notice the score column.
 The answer selected by the QnABot will be the answer with highest matching score.

     ![QnaBot Test Results ](images/02-score.png)

-15) For a small percent of questions, the Amazon Lex service does not match a Lex Intent for the question asked.
+14) For a small percent of questions, the Amazon Lex service does not match a Lex Intent for the question asked.
   Usually the response is, "Sorry, I did not understand that".
 When you encounter these errors, the Designer UI should be used to rebuild the Lex Bot.
 Lets rebuild the Lex Bot now to show you how this is done.
 This action takes all the presently defined questions and inserts them directly into a Slot Value used in Lex.
 After a rebuild